jmgkeller/sleepy_bee/README.md

-Begining of the Sleepy Bee Analysis
+### Begining of the Sleepy Bee Analysis
+* Talk to Fran
+* Get POS data from the Bee
+* Make Blyth bored